 Data

-The analysis includes vocational and technical qualifications (VTQs) included in the Department for Education’s performance tables, specifically Level 1, Level 1/ 2 and Level 2 Technical Awards and Technical Certificates, and Level 3 Applied Generals and Tech Level qualifications.
+The analysis includes vocational and technical qualifications (VTQs) included in the Department for Education’s performance tables, specifically level 1, level 1/ 2 and level 2 Technical Awards and Technical Certificates, and level 3 Applied Generals and Tech Levels qualifications.

 We evaluated the impact of each demographic and socioeconomic characteristic on students’ results this year, once other factors were controlled for.
-This allows us to examine the differences in attainment associated with sex, ethnicity and socioeconomic status, once other factors are controlled for, and how they have changed over several consecutive years from 2018 to 2024.
+This allows us to examine the differences in attainment associated with sex, ethnicity and socioeconomic status, once other factors are controlled for, and how they have changed over several consecutive years from 2018 to 2025 for level 3 qualifications, and from 2018 to 2024 for level 1/2 and level 2 qualifications.

 We focused on the students’ achievement of top grades rather than other points of the grading scale.
 The variety of grading scales used in these VTQs makes it difficult to select a meaningful and consistent midpoint.
 Additionally, if we were to break the analysis down by the different grading scales, the numbers would likely be too small to allow for meaningful statistical interpretation.